telstra/MessagingAPI-v2/Getting Started.md

 First step is to create an `App`.
-After you've created and `App`, follow these steps to
+After you've created an `App`, follow these steps to

 1. Authenticate
 2. Get a provisioned number for Messaging API __Note: The App will not be able to send a message until you have a provisioned number__